cedalo/streamsheets-documentation/source/functions/streamsheet/return.rst

 RETURN
 -----------------------------

-Interrupts the recalculation circle.
+Interrupts the recalculation cycle.
 This is of special interest, if a Streamsheet starts to evaluate on process start and is set to evaluate endlessly.
 Using RETURN, you can stop this endless recalculation.

 **Syntax**